 No More Free Lift Rides

 Reduces lift line labor

 Maximize lift ticket revenue by making sure all skiers and boarders pay to use your lifts.
-Mountain Pass EntryTM prevents lift ticket abuse and is the only ticket verification gate that uses UHF RFID to confirm lift tickets are valid.
-Use your manpower in more effective ways besides manually checking or scanning lift tickets.
+Mountain Pass Entryway(TM) prevents lift ticket abuse and is the only ticket verification gate that uses long range UHF RFID to confirm lift tickets are valid.
+Use your manpower in more effective ways instead of manually checking or scanning lift tickets.

 UHF RFID Tags

 Mountain Pass Systems is using UHF 915 MHz RFID inlay tags for its ski lift tickets.
 These inlays are presently being used in the retail supply chain by companies such as Wal-Mart, Target, Best Buy, and other large retailers.
 The advantage of using these UHF tags is that the cost is low.
 In volume we can provide lift ickets for 15 cents more than a paper ticket.
 The other advantage is the long read range.
 With UHF tags the range can be typically 15 to 20 feet which will allow other ski area applications such as ski photography customer identification and vertical feet tracking.

 For a large ski area such as Vail Resorts, it is estimated that over a million dollars per year is lost due to lift ticket fraud.